zenecture/neuroflow/README.md

 <img src="https://raw.githubusercontent.com/zenecture/zenecture-docs/master/neuroflow/nettypes.png" width=700 height=250 />

 * FFN: A feed forward network.
 It is good for classification and regression with stationary input.
-* FFN CLUSTER: Use a cluster if you want represent, compress or cluster your data.
+* FFN CLUSTER: Use a cluster if you want to represent, compress or cluster your data.
 Think of word2vec, auto-encoders or principal component analysis.
 * RNN LSTM: A recurrent network.
 The LSTM model is used here.
 Use it if you want to do classification and regression with sequential input.

 # Construction of a Net